Australia's Big Icons

 Fast Facts About Australian Big Icons

-The Big Scotsman in Adelaide (1963) was the very first of Australia's Big Things, paving the way for over 1,000 more!
+The Big Scotsman in Adelaide (1963) was the very first purpose-built roadside Big Thing in Australia, paving the way for over 1,000 more!

 The Big Banana and Big Pineapple are among the most visited, each attracting hundreds of thousands of visitors annually.